plattfot/qmk_firmware/keyboards/splitkb/kyria/keymaps/plattfot/README.md

 to reduce the inner keys as my thumbs started to get tired.
 And this was the best way I came up with.

-This layer also includes insert.

 A LCtrl key is added on the far right as there is no other Ctrl key on the right half of the keyboard.

+This layer also includes caps lock.

 ## Notable features on this layer